 - Based on the new County timeline, the City project would now bid in February 2022 and be completed by the summer of 2022.
 (Assuming the successful bidding of the County project in October/November).

-- Based on the new County timeline, the City would commence assessment district formation proceedings in the fall of 2021 for timely funding of the project and to maximize savings in interest costs to property owners.
+- Based on the new County timeline, the City would commence assessment district formation proceedings in the fall of 2021 for timely funding of the project and maximize savings in interest costs to property owners.

 - CivicMic will meet with the City again in October/November after the County re-bids their project.
 10/15/2020 Update: The meeting is now scheduled for the end of January 2021.

 Your participation and that of your neighbors in the process is very important!
 Please use the “Share this:” buttons at the bottom to share this post with your neighbors.